Week-by-week guide to pregnancy

 Dump the junk!

-It's so tempting to pig out, but back away from the biscuit tin.
 A healthy diet, with plenty of fresh fruit and veg, will give you more energy than junk food, and help you and your baby thrive.
 Research shows that if you eat well, your baby will too, and you're both less likely to get conditions like diabetes.

-Try to eat five portions of fruit and veg a day, and go for wholegrain, low-fat and low-sugar options when you're given the choice.
+Try to eat 5 portions of fruit and veg a day, and go for wholegrain, low-fat and low-sugar options when you're given the choice.
 Here are some easy recipes that you might enjoy making (and eating!).

-If you're addicted to junk, try these healthier and tastier alternatives…
+Try these healthier and tastier alternatives…

 Say no to takeaway pizza, but say yes to cheats' pizza calzone.